How old are you? Chef Gordon Ramsay quizzes 22yo pilot after Stewart Island flight

 "How old are you now?" the three-star Michelin chef could be heard gently heckling Fletcher in an Instagram video.

-Ramsay could not resist teasing Fletcher, who this morning flew the "little putt putt" to Stewart Island, around 30km from the southern top of the South Island.
+Ramsay could not resist teasing Fletcher, who this morning flew the "little putt putt" from Wanaka to Stewart Island.

 "That was a bumpy flight, well done bud," Ramsay had said after landing.